aperture-engineering/mx2_kinect/README.md

 ## Adding a new node package

 1. You can add a new node to the catkin_ws package by following the ros website instructions on creating a package.
 2. Add a folder called 'scripts' in the package folder and save the publisher or subscriber code you create for running the node in it.
-An example of simple subscriber is our rgb_view_node.py in **rgb_view_node/scripts**.
+An example of simple subscriber that (saves image data from a topic in a rosbag) is our rgb_view_node.py in **rgb_view_node/scripts**.
 3. Navigate to **src/iai_kinect2/iai_kinect2** and open package.xml in gedit.
 Add the run depend for the new package like `<run_depend>Name_of_package</run_depend>` and save.
 4. Run `catkin make` to build the new workspace.